foundersandcoders/postgres-workshop/README.md

 Confirm that you have Postgres installed and running on your computer.

 In a separate terminal window or tab run the command `psql --file=data.sql`.
-This will connect to your Postgres and run all of the SQL in `data.sql`, which will set things up for us.
+This will connect to your Postgres and run all of the SQL in `data.sql`.
+This will set up our database for us.

 ## The challenges

-[TODO - should we have one fairly simple example for each bullet point and then a couple of harder ones for people to work through?]
+* Find all of the people.

-* Retrieve everything from a table
+* Find everyone who is not in Nazareth.

-* Retrieve specific columns
+* Find everyone with 'Wistle' in their surname.

-* Retrieve only rows matching a condition
+* Find everyone who knows at least three languages.

-* Search using strings
+* Find the most popular five languages as measured by the sum of the ratings.
+Order them by name.
+Then make a separate query that orders by popularity.

-* Ordering results
+* Find the language(s) with the lowest rating.

-* Retrieving the max/min value from a column
+* Find all languages released after 1st Jan 1996, ordered by the number of people who know them.

-* Something requiring inner join
+* What's the most well-known server-side language?
+And client-side?

-* Something requiring outer join
+* Return a list of everyon with their most-liked language.